coq-community/coqffi/README.md

 Besides, it provides several flags to enable certain experimental
 features:

-- `--with-type-value` to generate Coq definitions for types whose implementation is public. **Note:** `coqffi` does only support a subset of OCaml’s types, and may generate invalid Coq types.
+- `-ftransparent-types` to generate Coq definitions for types whose implementation is public. **Note:** `coqffi` does only support a subset of OCaml’s types, and may generate invalid Coq types.